containerum/containerum-docs/content/kubernetes/installation/2certificates.md

 # Certs preparation and generation

-You can generate certificates using Containerum script or cfssl.
+ There are two ways to generate certificates - using Containerum script or cfssl.

-> **Note**: All of steps in this article can be performed on your host machine on any other machine with the ssh access to all of your nodes.
+> **Note**: All steps in this article can be performed on your host machine or on any other machine with the ssh access to all your nodes.

-### Generate certs with Containerum script
+## Option 1: generate certs with Containerum script

 Download the script that helps generate and maintain certificate infrastructure sufficient to run a Kubernetes cluster:
 ```